sunmoon-a11y/css-build-script/README.md

 // Collect all style files and output them into one file (such as './index.scss')

-import colors from 'colors-console' import { appendFileSync, existsSync, readdir, stat, unlink } from 'fs' import { dirname, extname, join, resolve } from 'path' import { fileURLToPath } from 'url'
+import colors from 'colors-console' import { appendFileSync, readdir, stat, unlink, existsSync } from 'fs' import { dirname, extname, join, resolve } from 'path' import { fileURLToPath } from 'url' import { unlinkSync } from "node:fs";

 const __filename = fileURLToPath(import.meta.url)
 const __dirname = dirname(__filename)